ElmarJ/aliceheuff.com/src/index.md

     img: /img/img_3923.jpg
   - title: Jazz Legends
     url: /jazz
-    desc: "I started painting covers from Jazz records from my dad and got really inspired by painting them.
-This was the start of a whole series.
-The portraits are mostly 20cm x 20cm and they are all painted in a highly contrast way. "
+    desc: I started painting covers from Jazz records from my dad and I really liked painting them.
+This was the start of a series Jazz artits.
+The portraits are mostly painted on 20cm x 20cm canvas.
     img: /img/Painting12.jpeg
   - title: See all paintings and drawings
     url: /paintings
     desc: In this overview you can find all my art.
-Next to my oilpaintings there are also screenprints, collages  and charcoal drawings.
+Next to my oilpaintings there are also screenprints, collages, drawings and charcoal drawings.
     img: /img/Painting9.jpeg
 ---
 I'm an Amsterdam based teacher and artist.
 I work with oilpaint and many other techniques.
 The main theme's in my paintings are the 1950-1960, Jazz,  Party's and many other themes!